Applying for admission to direct-entry programs

 English language tests

-Due to the suspension of common English language tests like IELTS and TOEFL, USask will accept Duolingo English Test (DET) scores for undergraduate direct-entry programs only for admission to the 2020-21 academic year.
+Due to the suspension of common English language tests offered at in-person testing centres, such as IELTS and TOEFL, USask will accept Duolingo English Test (DET) scores and TOEFL iBT Special Home Edition scores for undergraduate direct-entry programs only for admission to the 2020-21 academic year.

 Please refer to the English proficiency requirements page for up-to-date information about acceptable proof of English language proficiency: